Skip to Content

 My Experience on the FlyLINQ Zipline

-At just $35, I found FlyLINQ to be a solid value, albeit less scenic than SlotZilla on Fremont Street.
+I paid full freight and, at $39.95, thought it was a solid value, albeit less scenic than SlotZilla on Fremont Street.

 At 12 stories tall, FlyLINQ adequately challenged my fear of heights and got the adrenaline flowing before delivering a leisurely glide atop the promenade below.